bladealec/nss_capstone/README.md

 <details>
  <summary> Children's Academic Proficency (USA)</summary>
-<br>In the USA, 4th and 8th graders' composite scores for reading and mathematics have positve medium to positive strong correlations with home internet access. <br><br>
+<br>4th and 8th graders' composite scores for reading and mathematics have positve medium to positive strong correlations with home internet access. <br><br>

 12th graders' composite scores for reading and mathematics have negative medium correlations with internet access.
 </details>